 Percent-Off promotions are normally offered in the amount of 10%, 25% or even 40% – and they are the most common for a reason.
 They are perceived as being substantial; They are easy for the shopper to understand and to calculate approximately.
 And in some cases, they sound like a better deal than the Dollar amount would be.
 (Think about 40% off a $10 item… it sounds a more enticing deal than $4 off.)

 The Dollar-Off Isn’t Dead

 Although sellers aren’t able to create Money-Off promotions on Amazon anymore, they can still market them as such.
 If, for example, $10 off your product equates to an unusual percentage, then you can simply round up to the nearest whole number and market it as money off.

 Just keep in mind that the Percent-Off promotional discount will still apply to all qualifying items in the shopper’s basket.

 Stay On Top of Inventory Levels, Promotional Sales, and More

 This most recent change to promotions makes sense when seen as a consequence of Amazon cracking down on incentivized reviews.
 By no longer offering Money-Off, sellers are left vulnerable if they offer promotional codes with a high percent off (e.g. 90%) especially when issued to too many people (e.g. groups of ‘product testers’).

 Amazon is constantly changing its policies and guidelines, so be sure to stay ahead of your competitors with the tips we offer here in our blog and our all-in-one tool for Amazon sellers.
 With features like review management and PPC optimization, you can stay on top of your entire Amazon business in just one place.
 Plus, you can see the breakdown of your profits on an individual product level, including cost of goods sold and promotional discounts.

-Try Sellics now for 14 days – no credit card information required!
+Try Sellics for free today– no credit card information required!